 Choose a platform and at least one feature group below.
-Results will be sorted by which note apps share the most features with Roam, with precedence given to apps that offer a superset of the features you expect.
+Results will be sorted by which note apps share the most features with Roam Research, with precedence given to apps that offer a superset of the features you expect.

-A general summary of each app compared to Roam is provided from Google results below.
+A general summary of each app compared to Roam Research is provided from Google results below.

 Want to dig beyond personalized note app recommendations?
-Here's how the rest of the field compares to Roam as of 2022.
+Here's how the rest of the field compares to Roam Research as of 2023.
 All note apps are sorted alphabetically.

 Amplenote and Roam both launched in 2019, both have extensive backlinks support, note publishing, and different types of content transcluding.
 Amplenote differentiates from Roam with its focus on providing the best to-do list of any note-taking app, which can be two-way synced to a user's Google or Outlook calendar.
 Amplenote also offers "Rich Footnotes," a way to embed many types of content into notes that can be embedded as blogs.

 Between both having backlinks and being popular in 2020, Notion and Roam don't share much in the way of aesthetics, philosophy, or features.
 That said, it's common for users to keep a subscription to both Roam and Notion, since they both have advantages in their respective domains (Notion's "domain" being "teams collaboration" and "work projects").